Three Dimensional Visions | GlassBlowingHouston

 Provide Glass & Color for Classes.

 We love teaching, sharing our enthusiasm and knowledge of glass.
-Donations here allow us to keep the prices as low as possible while attempting to pay all the bills involved.
+Donations here allow us to keep the prices as low as possible while paying all the bills involved.

 Support Visiting Artist Program.